 \section{Computational methods}

-The results presented in Section~\ref{sec_3.2} suggest that posterior inference under the broad class of models illustrated in Section~\ref{sec_2} can be performed via closed--form solutions, without the need to rely on \textsc{mcmc} strategies or deterministic approximations.
-This is true for any, even huge, $\bar{p}$ as long as $\bar{n}+\bar{n}_0$ is small--to--moderate, but not when $\bar{n}+\bar{n}_0$ exceeds few hundreds \citep[][]{durante_2019,fasano2020}.
-In fact, equations \eqref{eq12}--\eqref{eq16} require evaluation of cumulative distribution functions of $(\bar{n}+\bar{n}_0)$--variate Gaussians or sampling from $(\bar{n}+\bar{n}_0)$--variate truncated normals which is known to be computationally challenging in high dimensions \citep{Genz1992NumericalCO,GenzBretz2009,chopin2011fast,Botev_2016,Genton2018,cao2019hierarchical,Cao2020}.
-This motivates still active research on developing sampling--based methods and accurate deterministic approximations for tractable Bayesian inference under the models presented in Section~\ref{sec_2}.
+The results presented in Section~\ref{sec_3.2} suggest that posterior inference under the models illustrated in Section~\ref{sec_2} can be performed via closed-form solutions.
+This is true for any, even huge, $\bar{p}$ as long as $\bar{n}+\bar{n}_0$ is small-to-moderate, but not when $\bar{n}+\bar{n}_0$ exceeds few hundreds \citep[][]{durante_2019,fasano2020}.
+In fact, Equations \eqref{eq12}--\eqref{eq16} require evaluation of cumulative distribution functions of $(\bar{n}+\bar{n}_0)$-variate Gaussians or sampling from $(\bar{n}+\bar{n}_0)$-variate truncated normals, which is known to be computationally challenging in high dimensions \citep{Genz1992NumericalCO,GenzBretz2009,Botev_2016,Genton2018,cao2019hierarchical,Cao2020}.
+This motivates still active research on developing sampling-based methods and accurate deterministic approximations for tractable Bayesian inference under the models in Section~\ref{sec_2}.
 Sections~\ref{sec_4.1}--\ref{sec_4.3} review, unify, extend and compare both past and more recent developments along these lines.